-• £83.5m will mature at the original termination date of June 2023.
+- £83.5m will mature at the original termination date of June 2023; and - £316.5m will mature in June 2025.

 Individual tranches are drawn down, in sterling, for periods of up to six months at LIBOR rates plus a margin of between 1.2% and 2.1% depending on the consolidated leverage ratio of the Group.
-A commitment fee of 35% of the margin applicable to the Syndicated RCF is payable guarterly in arrears on unutilised amounts of the total facility.
+A commitment fee of 35% of the margin applicable to the Syndicated RCF is payable quarterly in arrears on unutilised amounts of the total facility.